The Joy of Connection – Cultivating Possibilities

 HOW?
 Together we will innovate, invent, alter, combine, dare, discover, reflect, dig, play, seek, try, loosen, turn, question, conspire, admire, improvise, imagine, lighten, discard, and alter.

 And flowing through our time together will be WATER.
 Leonardo da Vinci saw water as the driving force of all nature.
 During our workshop, the five components, the quintet, that make up our acronym WATER will be the driving force of our time together.

 We will look at the science behind, the benefits of, and ways to increase, each of the five.

 Throughout we will be focusing on a few themes including the triad of Process, Patterns, and Playfulness.

 And we will participate in a few novel exercises including but definitely not limited to:

 “Angels can fly because they can take themselves lightly.” – G.K.
 Chesterton, “The Eternal Revolution” in Orthodoxy

 So can we!

-Stephanie West Allen’s career history includes lawyer, candy maker, high school teacher, cocktail waitress, juvenile probation officer, and college instructor.
+Stephanie West Allen, JD’s career history includes lawyer, candy maker, high school teacher, cocktail waitress, juvenile probation officer, and college instructor.
 Her diverse background allows her to bring a multidisciplinary approach to the workshops she presents (and has presented for several decades) on topics such as the neuroscience of conflict resolution, improvisation, writing, and the benefits of play.
 She is a member of several organizations including the Association for Psychological Science and a number of writing organizations.